What is Plagiarism?

 Citation styles define the formatting of references/citations within different academic disciplines.
 The most commonly used citation styles are American Psychological Association (APA), Modern Language Association (MLA), Chicago, and Council of Science Editors (CSE/CBE).
 Most styles utilize either parenthetical (citations enclosed within parentheses), footnote (at the bottom of each page), or endnote (at the end of each chapter or at the very end of the work) style citations within the text.
 In addition, most styles utilize a reference list or works cited list at the end of the document/book with more extensive information about each source.

-For more information, see Citation Practices.
+For more information, see Citation Styles and Practices.

 To quote another author or resource, you must use that author's exact words.
 This means that you need to copy the words exactly as they appear in the original, and add quotation marks at the beginning and end to indicate that the information is a direct quote.
 You must also provide information about the original source of the quotation and cite it in your work.
 In addition, it is often recommended that you introduce a quote with your own words, and that you provide explanation or analysis right after the quote.